 How do you turn creativity into innovation?

-Creativity at the individual level doesn’t guarantee innovation within your work group, function or organization.
-Think of it this way: Creativity is the ability to generate novel and useful ideas; innovation is the successful implementation of creative ideas.
+Creativity at the individual level doesn’t guarantee innovation within your work group, function, or organization.
+Think of it this way: Creativity is the ability to generate novel and useful ideas, and innovation is the successful implementation of creative ideas.

-The work environment — the management practices, organizational motivation and resources — will either promote or undermine innovation.
+The work environment — the management practices, organizational motivation, and resources — will either promote or undermine innovation.
 You probably know this from your own experience.
-If you’ve been part of a creative or innovative team, it wasn’t just the specific people involved — the work was interesting and challenging; your manager was confident in the team; new ideas were encouraged; roadblocks weren’t always in your way.
+If you’ve been part of a creative or innovative team, it wasn’t just the specific people involved — the work was interesting and challenging, your manager was confident in the team, new ideas were encouraged, and roadblocks weren’t always in your way.

-To help organizations understand and evaluate whether they have the type of work environment that will produce higher innovative results, CCL uses the KEYS® organizational survey.
-KEYS also measures how creative and productive the workforce is — two outcomes that correlate with the work environment.
+To help organizations understand and evaluate whether they have the type of work environment that will produce more innovative results, we use the KEYS® organizational survey.
+KEYS also measures how creative and productive the workforce is — 2 outcomes that correlate with the work environment.

-KEYS was developed by CCL and Harvard’s Teresa Amabile based on research that ties innovation to eight factors in three areas that affect the work environment.
+KEYS was developed by CCL and Harvard University’s Teresa Amabile based on research that ties innovation to 8 factors in 3 areas that affect the work environment.

-Management Practices.
-Specific actions and practices on the part of management that impact innovation include allowing freedom and autonomy in the practice of work; providing challenge; specifying clear strategic goals and forming work teams comprised of individuals with diverse skills and perspectives.
+1. Management Practices.
+Specific actions and practices on the part of management that impact innovation include allowing freedom and autonomy in the practice of work, providing challenge, specifying clear strategic goals, and forming work teams comprised of individuals with diverse skills and perspectives.
 Consider which of these practices is part of your work environment:

-- Freedom.
-Deciding what work to do or how to do it; a sense of control over one’s work.
+- Freedom: Deciding what work to do or how to do it, and a sense of control over one’s work.

-- Work Group Supports.
-A diversely skilled work group, in which people communicate well, are open to new ideas, constructively challenge each other’s work, trust and help each other and feel committed to the work they are doing.
+- Work Group Supports: A diversely skilled work group, in which people communicate well, are open to new ideas, constructively challenge each other’s work, trust and help each other, and feel committed to the work they’re doing.

-Organizational Motivation.
-What is the basic orientation of the organization toward innovation?
+2. Organizational Motivation.
+What ‘s the basic orientation of the organization toward innovation?
 How would you rate your work environment in terms of:

-- Organizational Encouragement.
-A culture that encourages creativity through the fair, constructive judgment of ideas, reward and recognition for creative work, mechanisms for developing new ideas, an active flow of ideas and a shared vision.
+- Organizational Encouragement: A culture that encourages creativity through the fair, constructive judgment of ideas, reward and recognition for creative work, mechanisms for developing new ideas, and an active flow of ideas and a shared vision.

-- Lack of Organizational Impediments.
-A culture that does not impede creativity through internal political problems, harsh criticism of new ideas, destructive internal competition, avoidance of risk and an overemphasis on the status quo.
+- Lack of Organizational Impediments: A culture that doesn’t impede creativity through internal political problems, harsh criticism of new ideas, destructive internal competition, avoidance of risk, and an overemphasis on the status quo.

-Resources.
+3. Resources.
 Does the group have what it needs to do the work?
 Or is a lot of time and energy going toward fighting for or juggling too-limited resources?
-Look at two areas:
+Look at 2 areas:

-As you think about the connections between innovation and your work environment, take an informal approach to another element of the KEYS survey: Ask yourself — and others in your group, division or function — three questions:
+As you think about the connections between innovation and your work environment, take an informal approach to another element of the KEYS survey: Ask yourself and others in your group, division, or function these 3 questions:

 - What do we do that best supports creativity and innovation?